nic-dgl104-winter-2024/rrj-BasranS/README.md

 ## Activity 3 - Contribute to pattern library

 To work upon the pattern library assigned issue, firstly I forked and cloned the original repository into my machine and create different branch for both of them to begin working.
-For first [issue](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/8), I establish a branch with name react_native_development and made three files as we are three who is going to work on this particular issue so, we also made a contribution.md file as well to showcase our parts for this issue contribution.
+For first [issue](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/8), I establish a branch with name react_native_development and made two files which are "singleton.js" and "singleton_readme.md".
+Also, as we are three who is going to work on this particular issue so, we also made a contribution.md file as well to showcase our parts for this issue contribution.

 For the second [issue](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/66), I initiated a new branch named "template_pattern_docs" and crafted two essential files which is "template_readme.md" and "template_contribution.md".
 These documents serve to illustrate my work and contributions towards addressing the specified issue.